 About "USF" and "E-rate" Discounts

-- ALA Universal Service page.
+- What is E-rate?
 The American Library Association maintains these pages with extensive information about the background of the USF, the ALA e-rate task force, ALA filings related to e-rate, and relevant publications (in PDF format).

 - "Rethinking the E-Rate".
 Article by Carrie Lowe for American Libraries, October 2008